osbuild/guides/osbuild-composer/src/developer-guide/testing.md

    3. `osbuild-dnf-json-tests` - These make sure the interface to dnf still works

       * This binary will execute `dnf-json` multiple times and it will also run multiple `dnf` depsolving tasks in parallel.
-It is possible that it will require high amount of RAM.
+It is possible that it will require a high amount of RAM.

       * *My guess would be at least 2GB memory for a VM running this test.*

-   4. `osbuild-auth-tests` - Make sure the TLS certificate authetication works as expected for the koji api and worker api sockets.
+   4. `osbuild-auth-tests` - Make sure the TLS certificate authentication works as expected for the koji api and worker api sockets.

       * A certificate authority is created for these tests and the files are stored in `/etc/osbuild-composer-test/ca`
       * The certificates live in the standard configuration directory: `/etc/osbuild-composer`